Experimental study

 Above- and belowground biomass

 To quantify consumer impact on productivity (top-down control), clip the aboveground plant material to 2 cm above ground level, in two 10cm x 50 cm strips of each core sampling subplot, in one of the small plots that are used for destructive sampling (ii, iii, iv).
-Each year, the biomass harvest should be done in a different small plot (see Fig. 1).
+If your site is now mown, each year, the biomass harvest should be done in a different small plot (see Fig. 1).

 If you work in very unproductive systems which are not mown, and in which the removal of biomass might still be visible after three years, then try to not overlap the stripes for biomass harvest for as long as possible (see example of harvest positions, Fig. 2).